When training journalists, I used to joke that Americans use more commas than British journalists* because they are rich and can afford the extra ink.

 Some Americans put commas between all clauses and sub-clauses.
 British-trained writers avoid them between short clauses at the start of sentences.

-Some experts report American writers are slowly moving towards British patterns and commas are now less common on both sides of the Atlantic.
+Some experts say Americans are moving towards British patterns and commas are now less common on both sides of the Atlantic.
+Let’s hope so.